EckoTan0804/HexoBlog/source/_posts/What-the-heck-is-NN.md

 ## Last but not Least

 I hope you have already gained some general knowledge of NN after reading this article.
 You may have a number of questions: What is backpropagation? how it works?
-How many types of neural networks are there?...
-Don't worry, we will talk about it in the later post.
+How many types of neural networks are there?
+What is gradient descent? ...
+Don't worry, we will talk about it detailedly in the later post.

 **Happy reading, happy learning!**